 Restaurants in San Francisco

 Tips of 15 to 20 percent are expected for good service.
-Make reservations well in advance as impromptu fine dining just doesn't happen here.
+Make reservations well in advance as impromptu fine-dining isn't really an option.

 Award-winning, top Californian chef Gary Danko has built up a culinary name for himself by combining classical French cuisine with Mediterranean and Californian cooking, incorporating major culinary traditions from around the world into his work.
 His fine dining restaurant is a very special experience, and not only for the exquisite food; the service is impeccable and the atmosphere quietly elegant with no hint of stuffiness.
-Perhaps the best way to experience Danko's ingenuity is by way of a fixed-price seasonal menu, which might include glazed oysters, guinea hen breast and chocolate soufflé.
+Perhaps the best way to experience Danko's ingenuity is by way of a fixed-price seasonal tasting menu, which might include glazed oysters, seared filet of beef with potato gnocchi and roasted pears with ginger and nutmeg ice-cream.
 Reservations essential.
 Dinner nightly.
 Elegant dress attire requested.

 Address: 800 North Point at Hyde Street (Fisherman’s Wharf)